iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 ### Final steps

-Now that we have created our resources using terraform, created our application and its docker image, we need to fix some configuration to match our setup, as our application docker image is on minikube we will need some port-forwarding and configuration changes. we are using minikube to run kubernetes locally. we will create the application image as a last step.
+Now that we have created our resources using `Terraform` and created our application and its docker image, we need to fix some configuration to match our setup, as our application's docker image is on `Minikube` we will need some port-forwarding and configuration changes. we are using `Minikube` to run `Kubernetes` locally. we will create the application image as a last step.

 Navigate to ./helm/demo-chart inside the values.yml file we will change two properties:

-1. repository: we will set it to the image name that we will create, for example `myimage`
+1. repository: we will set it to the image name that we will create, for example, `myimage`
-2. tag: it will be an empty string at first, but since we will create the image with name `myimage` and a `tag=1.1` for example while using the mvn command above, we also need to specify the tag here, in the actual deployment on cloud, this tag should be taken automatically from generated build.
+2. tag: it will be an empty string at first, but since we will create the image with the name `myimage` and a `tag=1.1` for example while using the mvn command above, we also need to specify the tag here, in the actual deployment on cloud, this tag should be taken automatically from the generated build.

-When we generated our helm chart, it is already pointing to the values.yml file to take these properties from. but we still need to change few things in the deployment.yml file, which are related to our application property such as the datasource_url since its running on minikube we will need to forward the ports to the local machine and some paths of our health and readiness to make sure that kubernetes understands when our pod is healthy and ready.
+When we generated our helm chart, it is already pointing to the values.yml file to take these properties from. but we still need to change a few lines in the deployment.yml file, which are related to our application property such as the datasource_url since its running on `Minikube` we will need to forward the ports to the local machine and some paths of our health and readiness to make sure that `Kubernetes` understands when our pod is healthy and ready.

 So the deployment.yml will look like this: